roryprimrose/roryprimrose.github.io/_posts/2008-11-12-creating-event-log-sources-without-administrative-rights.md

 Administrative rights are required to create event log sources using the _System.Diagnostics.EventLog_ class.
 Without administrative rights, CAS kicks in and a SecurityException is thrown.

-_> System.Security.SecurityException: The source was not found, but some or all event logs could not be searched.&#160; Inaccessible logs: Security._
+> _System.Security.SecurityException: The source was not found, but some or all event logs could not be searched.
+Inaccessible logs: Security._

 Attempting to create a new source or checking to see if the source already exists will enumerate all the event logs on the machine.
 This requires administrative rights because some event logs (such as the Security event log) are protected with specific security permissions.
 Without administrative rights, those event logs fail to be read.